souderslogo.jpg (27164 bytes)

 Wall Street Journal: June 11, 2009

-The "Great Recession" of 2008-09 resulted in the creation of trillions of dollars backed by little more than IOU's, promises and "good faith" obligations.
-Many experts believe these actions by governments around the globe will eventually result in inflation ...even hyperinflation.
-A relatively complex subject, inflation typically results in an erosion of the purchasing power of goods and services.
-During such times many investors tend to embrace "tangible assets" --things that have a physical substance and that can literally be touched-- such as currencies, buildings, real estate, vehicles, inventories, equipment, antiques, collectibles, stamps, gems, precious metals.. and works of art.
+The "Great Recession" of 2008 saw the creation of trillions of dollars which some insist will eventually result in inflation ...even hyperinflation.
+Inflation is an insidious process which results in the erosion of purchasing power of a given currency.
+During such times some investors turn toward "tangible assets" --things that have a physical substance and that can literally be touched-- because of the belief that they will retain their relative value in comparison to other things.
+Tangible assets might include real estate, vehicles, inventories, equipment, certain commodities (including precious metals) and collectibles (antiques, stamps, gems, precious metals.. and works of art).

 NEW YORK TIMES